Forwarding Packets Greedily on the Line

 \author{

 &

 \ and the {\em priority} of packet $p$ at time $t$ by

-The delay of a packet is hence the number of time steps it has been in the system minus the number of time steps that it has been processed so far.
-Note that this means that once the priority of a packet is the flow time it will finally have, the packet is processed in every time step from that point on until it is done.
+The delay of a packet is thus the number of time steps it has spent in the system minus the number of time steps in which it has been processed so far.
+Consequently, once a packet's priority equals its eventual flow time, it is processed in every subsequent time step until completion.

-Without loss of generality, we assume that \OPT is {\em zealous} on each router, meaning that if there is at least one packet to be processed on a router, then \OPT processes a packet.
+Without loss of generality, we assume that \OPT is {\em zealous} on each router, meaning that whenever at least one packet is waiting to be processed on a router, \OPT processes a packet.